Woman dies after being hit by a vehicle in Bozeman

-GREAT FALLS — A pedestrian died after being hit by a vehicle in Bozeman on Friday, September 6, 2024.
+GREAT FALLS — A woman died after being hit by a vehicle in Bozeman on Friday, September 6, 2024.

 The Bozeman Police Department said in a news release that it happened at about 7:15 p.m. in the area of South Third Avenue and Langohr Avenue.

-The agency said witnesses saw the vehicle leave the road, striking woman on the sidewalk who was walking her dog.
+The agency said witnesses saw the vehicle leave the road, hitting a woman on the sidewalk who was walking her dog.

 The vehicle continued through a fence and into a residence in the area of the 3000 block of Langohr Avenue.